stayradiated/george.czabania.com/posts/2025-07-30 Trouble with Promises.md

     fail(),
   ])
 } catch (error) {
-  // alert all promises that they should stop now abortController.abort() console.log(error)
+  // alert all promises that they should stop now // [!code highlight] abortController.abort() // ![!code highlight] console.log(error)
 }